eddysims/kindred-pet-swapping/README.md

 **Thanks and have fun with it!**
 If you get stuck or have questions, don't hesitate to reach out to your recruiter.

+# Eddy's take home assignment

+**Total time spent**: 2 hours, 2 min

+## Approach

+- When I started the project, I had noticed that Tailwind was not working, and the test suites were failing to run.
+My first steps were to fix that by updating tailwind, adding the types for jest and changing the jest config to use `babel-jest` instead of `ts-jest`.
+While I was at it I also update Next and React to the latest versions.

+- After that, I reorganized the directory.
+This was for organization purposes only, as I think that it is easier to understand a Next project when your source files are in a `src` directory.

+- My next steps were to make sure that all of the tests passed.
+I noticed that there were 2 tests failing in the `PetCard.test.tsx` file.
+Both around the booking feature.

+  - I set up the booking feature using the current implementation which allowed for the pet to be booked.
+  - I then installed Shadcn and used the `sonner` component to display a toast message when the pet was booked.
+    - I decided to use Shadcn for speed, I didnt want to spend too much time on simple UI components, and knew that I could get the aesthetic I wanted with Shadcn.
+    - If I had more time, I would like to add a loading state to the "Book now" button to show that something is happening.

+- After having all of the tests pass, I moved the `Navigation` to the `layout` component.
+This not only allowed for more simple consistency going forward, but also allowed the `Navigation` to be server rendered without needing to change the whole `page` component to a server component.

+  - I also added a simple `PageTitle` component here to again be more consistent between states.
+  - I had also planned to make each pet its own details page if I had time, and would have been able to use the `PageTitle` component there as well.

+- Next I worked on giving the `PetCard` a new look.
+While I dont think that there was anything wrong with the initial one, I wanted to give the project a little bit of a more personal look and feel.
+I used the [Browse](https://livekindred.com/browse/all-destinations) page as inspiration, with a few ideas that I had while working on the app.

+  - During this work, I used the `yarn workspace web test:watch` command to make sure that any tests that broke due to my work were fixed.
+  - I also added new tests related to displaying the correct icon for a pet.

+- After that I wanted to add a feature that I hoped was unique, I used [Nuqs](https://nuqs.dev/) to allow filtering of pets.

+  - I added hardcoded filters for species and to only show available pets
+  - I stored the filters state in the URL, so that filtered URLs could be sharable.
+Example http://localhost:3000/?showAvailable=true

+- Finally, as I was doing cleanup, I realized that I forgot to send the `POST` request as directed, so I added that final feature.
+  - In this, I did notice that I was getting a 404 on a `POST` request, but was able to send a `PATCH` that updated the database.

+## AI Usage

+For this, I felt like it was a pretty simple project and I didn't really use AI too much other than using the tab completion in Cursor.
+Here are the areas that I did use AI for and why:

+- Testing the **Book Now** feature.
+I used AI to quickly remind myself how to test the `sonner` component from Shadcn
+- Tests for the `PetFilters` component.
+I found that I was running out of time and asked Cursor to write me a set of unit tests for the `PetFilters` component.
+From there I removed all of the tests that I found useless, and cleaned up the other tests to ensure that they were in fact testing what I wanted.

+## If I had more time

+Here are a list of things that I would like to do if I had more time:

+- Loading state on the button to show that something is happening when you hit "Book Now"
+- Empty state for if you filter yourself down to 0 pets
+- Come up with a nicer design for the filters.
+- I wanted to move the fetch call to the server and have everything other then the "Book Now" button server rendered
+- I wanted to create each pet it's own details page